bgord/knowledge/roadmap.md

 - A types for a value that is null or a number?
 - How to achieve NotNullable type?
 - What's a discriminated union?
-- How to lint a TS with ESLint?
 - Default types for generics.
 - Function type overloads.
 - What's a synthetic import?